-After all the planes have come and gone or if you just need to go to some place less crowded, head to Mullet Bay only a short drive away.
+After all the planes have come and gone or if you just need to go to a place less crowded, head to Mullet Bay only a short drive away.
 There is plenty of parking and the beach is prettier and calmer.
 Mullet Bay is also a pretty long beach, perfect for an afternoon walk.
-Rocks line the both sides of Mullet Bay and the water is clear, so you can try to do some snorkeling.
+Rocks line both sides of Mullet Bay and the water is clear, so you can try to do some snorkeling.
 If you are hungry, they have a few snack bars.
-Rocks line the both sides of Mullet Bay, making for some great snorkeling.

 How to Get to Maho Bay

 Maho Beach is located in St. Maarten (the Dutch side of the island), literally at the end of the runway.
 Only a narrow road and those fences separate the beach from the airport.

 The beach can be easily reached by car if you just circle around the airport, but there is limited parking.
-Guy’s Driftwood Boat Bar has a small area where cars can park, but it’s not really a formal parking lot.
+Guy’s Driftwood Boat Bar has a small area where cars can park, but it’s not a formal parking lot.
 Someone parked behind us and we had to ask them to move so we could get out.
 There is also a parking lot a short walk from the south end of the beach.

 Maho Bay is a great option for cruise passengers too.
-Just take a taxi from the port to Maho Beach.
+Just take a taxi from the cruise port to Maho Beach.
 It takes about 20 minutes and costs $9 per person.
 Please make sure you allow plenty of time to return to your ship.

 Where to Stay in Maho Bay

 Sonesta Maho Beach Resort and Casino is a popular hotel option that is walking distance from Maho beach.
 It is an all-inclusive resort with a swim-up bar, two pools, five restaurants and five bars, spa, fitness center, tennis courts, and casino.
 If you are staying in St. Martin without a car, the Sonesta Resort is a great option because it is only a five-minute drive from the airport, plus there are other restaurants, casinos, and bars that you can walk to.
 Check availability and current rates here.